 Sure thing.
 Just finish the soup with sour cream or heavy cream.
 It’ll be great!

-If you’re feeling this nettle soup, I think you might also enjoy these other vegetarian soups:
+If you’re into this nettle soup recipe, I think you might also enjoy these other vegetarian soups:

 - Coconut Corn Chowder